-For additional information on the Zika virus for Rhode Islanders, visit the RI Department of Health's website.
+For additional information on the Coronavirus for Rhode Islanders, visit the RI Department of Health's website.

-For Rhode Islanders traveling to the Caribbean, Central America, the Pacific Islands, and South America, visit CDC's Zika Travel Information site to view Zika Travel Notices and learn how to properly protect yourself from Zika while traveling.
+For Rhode Islanders traveling to the Caribbean, Central America, the Pacific Islands, and South America, visit CDC's Coronavirus Travel Information site to view Travel Notices and learn how to properly protect yourself from Coronavirus Disease while traveling.